nmagen/Fire_Findr_Caffe/1_EC2_Setup/readme.md

 ```

-Now we can check if we messed anyhting up.
+Now we can check if we messed anything up.

 ```
 cd /usr/local/cuda/samples/1_Utilities/deviceQuery